Jiangyin Jiangsu, China Travel Guide

 Consider Wuxi-style snacks, local teas, or regional sweets as edible souvenirs.

-While Suzhou excels in silk, general silk products can be found in larger large shops.
+While Suzhou excels in silk, general silk products can be located in bigger large retail stores.

-While Jiangyin's artisan craft scene may not be extensive, its local culinary goods and contemporary shopping facilities provide ample opportunities for souvenirs and daily needs.
+While Jiangyin's artisan craft scene may not be extensive, its local culinary goods and modern shopping facilities provide ample opportunities for souvenirs and daily needs.